Harry's razors are garbage

 You know Harry's, they are the razor brand created by two tech entrepreneurs who raised 250 million in start up funds and bought a German factory to produce cheaper blades and challenge Gillette and Schick.
 When they first started, Harry's spent a LOT of money on marketing.
 This is typical and other brands like Bevel have admitted they spend more on advertising and packaging than the actual product.
-At Imperium we are the the antithesis of this strategy.
+At Imperium we do the opposite of this strategy.
 Yes packaging and marketing are important but the product should always comes first.

 HARRY'S RAZORS ARE MADE IN CHINA (but they try to make you think they're not)

 When Harry's first started we were rooting for them, and thought a challenge was good for the industry and we still believe this (we are especially excited about the new Jeremy's razors although they might be Chinese razors too).
 And in fact Harry's has made Gillette change and reduce their razor prices.
 But our hopes for this well funded start up quickly faded as we realized that they were all smoke and no substance.
 Harry's takes every chance they can to tell you about their German factory, but look closely at that razor and you see it: Made in China.
 But don't worry they are "designed in the USA" whatever that means.
 Now we aren't sure if the actual blades are made in Germany or China but, at best, their marketing is misleading and it's clear Harry's tries to play the virtuous underdog while sourcing from China like everyone else (except Imperium Shaving).